askui/askui-dev-docs/docs/docs/general/05-Integrations/containers.md

 You will only need the Docker CLI but you can install Docker Desktop, too if you want.

 ### Starting Container *Manually*
-You can pull an image using `docker pull`, e.g.,
+You can pull an image using `docker pull`, for example,

 ```shell
 docker pull askuigmbh/askui-ui-controller:0.11.2-chrome-119.0-amd64